 "I really loved the blend of Statistics and Computer Science that Data Science offered; the programme gives you a solid skill set in both areas.
 This is extremely useful as it opens up so many career paths and gives you a lot to choose from depending on which skills you enjoy more."

-Jasmine Chhor

-Bachelor of Science in Data Science.
+Jasmine ChhorBSc in Data Science